j16out/scintS/README.txt

 	make sure latest g++/gcc installed
-	source your root of choice, im using v5.34.32 run comp.sh
+	source your root of choice, im using v5.34.32 run comp.sh ie

+	$ sh comp.sh

 	done!

-	macro.cpp is the highest level and is the user interface which uses standard root for visulaization, contains all changable parameters
-	macro2.cpp shows what else can be done with functions
+	macro.cpp contains all changable parameters, and is the highest level (user interface) which uses both standard root and opengl for visualization, macro2.cpp shows what else can be done with functions

 	edit comp.sh to change executable